Things to Know About Weather

 - Clothing and bedding--have sturdy shoes or boots, sleeping bags, hat, gloves and rain gear (depending on the weather, will depend on what you will need).

 Flood Watch: Flooding is possible die to heavy rains.
 Keep a radio close for updates.

-Flood Warning: Flooding is occuring or can occur soon.
+Flood Warning: Flooding is occurring or can occur soon.
 If you are advised to evacuate do so as soon as possible.

 Flash Flood Watch: Flash Flooding is possible and you need to move to higher ground.
 A flash flood could occur at anytime without warning.

-Flash Flood Warning: A flash flood is occuring and you need to seek higher ground immediately.
+Flash Flood Warning: A flash flood is occurring and you need to seek higher ground immediately.